Ships free to most locations! See notes.

 The true 4K resolution gives you a vastly higher pixel density than current monitors, displaying incredibly sharp details and rendering text at almost paper like quality.

 Note this monitor does have some special requirements when it comes to connecting it - you must have video card that supports the native display resolution over a single DisplayPort 1.2 connection.
-This means a modern Mac with a thunderbolt port (do check your Macs spec page online to make sure it supports the full resolution & refresh rate though!) - or a PC with an up to date, high bandwidth video card (we recommend the NVIDIA Qaudro workstation cards - very stable drivers and excellent 10 bit support).
+This means a modern Mac with a Display Port enabled Thunderbolt or USB-C port (do check your Macs spec page online to make sure it supports the full resolution & 60 Hz refresh rate!) - or a PC with an up to date, high bandwidth video card (we recommend the NVIDIA Qaudro workstation cards - very stable drivers and excellent 10 bit support).

 All Eizo monitors come backed by a manufacturer’s five-year warranty.